peterwgacek/vogo/README.md

 - AAU - I should be able to edit and delete my recording or notes

 ## Stretch Goals/Future Goals:
-- Upload a sound file
+- Upload a sound file to FireDB
 - Add user/uthentication